eragee/lucidlog-api/README.md

 - Log entry
 - Optional context
-- JSON output display in a structured HTML layout
+- JSON output formatted into readable sections (summary, severity, component, probable causes, recommended actions, raw log)

 It requires no separate deployment and runs inside the same container as the API.